jguecaimburu/caf-project/README.md

 My name is Juan Gueçaimburu.

 Born in Mercedes, Argentina :argentina:.
 Lived a decade in Buenos Aires :soccer:.
-Now based in Barcelona :spain:.
+Now based in Barcelona :es:.

 I'm a software builder with a [generalist background](resume.md).